 - The principle of the endangerment and extinction of organisms also came from Cuvier.

 Further Reading: Berkeley University – George Cuvier.

-More than any other fields of science, paleontology provides opportunities not only in the exploration of the past but also in the vast possibilities of scientific ideas that have yet to be discovered.
+More than any other field of science, paleontology provides opportunities to explore the past and the vast possibilities of scientific ideas that have yet to be discovered.

 But unfortunately, since its commencement, there is still no Nobel Prize that have been awarded for paleontology or any other related fields of natural history.
-This only means that in the future, paleontologists will have to exert more efforts in digging answers for questions about the past.
+This only means that in the future, paleontologists will have to exert more effort in digging for answers to questions about the past.